kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/menu/README.md

 `title` and `icon` are used for the toolbar buttons at the top of the menu.
 There are two approaches you can use to provide content for the panels...

-- You can provide a URL in `src` to load html from another file.
+- You can provide a URL in `src` to load HTML from another file.
-- Alternatively, you can provide html in `content` and this will be added to the custom panel.
+- Alternatively, you can provide HTML in `content` and this will be added to the custom panel.

 ###### Custom slide menu items